princemishra01/service-request-frontend/README.md

 - Access the application 🌍

-Open your web browser and visit http://localhost:5173/ after setting up backend to access the SocioDot
+Open your web browser and visit http://localhost:5173/ after setting up backend.

 Please refer to the project's documentation or README files for detailed instructions on setting up and running the application locally.